oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 -10

-* add `client_attestation_required` Authorization Server and Resource Server metadata
+* add `client_attestation_pop_methods_supported` Authorization Server and Resource Server metadata
-* establish the "OAuth Client Attestation Proof-of-Possession Mechanisms" registry
+* establish the "OAuth Client Attestation Proof-of-Possession Methods" registry
 * add short note that dpop_jkt cannot be used with the combined mode
 * update Client Attestation PoP JWT examples to use `challenge` instead of `nonce` and include the required `iat` claim
 * clean up references